Depo-Provera, Depo-Provera Contraceptive, Depo-SubQ Provera 104There may be other brand names for this medicine.

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Chest pain, shortness of breath, or coughing up blood.
+- Chest pain, trouble breathing, or coughing up blood

-- Numbness or weakness in your arm or leg, or on one side of your body.
+- Numbness or weakness on one side of your body, sudden or severe headache, problems with vision, speech, or walking

-- Pain in your lower leg (calf).
+- Pain or swelling in your lower leg (calf)

-- Yellowing of your skin or eyes.
+- Yellow skin or eyes

 If you notice these less serious side effects, talk with your doctor:

-- Weight gain.
+- Weight gain